 All applicants applying for the Barker Doctoral Scholarship need to include within the relevant section of the online application form a summary of the research project they plan to conduct.
 The proposal should not exceed 750 words in length and must set out the following:

 MLAC will review your application and decide whether or not to recommend it for funding.
-Results will begin to be announced by the University’s Scholarships, Student Funding and Student Immigration Office by Wednesday 14 April 2021.
+Results will begin to be announced by the University’s Scholarships, Student Funding and Student Immigration Office by the end of April 2023.
 Successful candidates will be contacted in the first instance by email, and unsuccessful applicants will be advised of the outcome by MLAC.

-To apply for the Durham-CSC Doctoral Studentship, you will need to complete Durham University’s online application form, and to state that you wish to be considered for the Durham-CSC Doctoral Studentship when the form asks you to indicate how you intend to fund your studies.
+To apply for the Durham-CSC Doctoral Studentship, you will need to complete the form on Durham University’s Postgraduate Applicant Portal and apply for postgraduate study.
+Please state that you wish to be considered for the Durham-CSC Doctoral Studentship when the form asks you to indicate how you intend to fund your studies.
 If you have already submitted an application, please contact MLAC and inform us that you wish to be considered for Durham-CSC Doctoral Studentship funding.

 MLAC and the Faculty of Arts and Humanities will review your application and decide whether or not to recommend it for funding by the CSC.
-Results will begin to be announced by the University’s Scholarships, Student Funding and Student Immigration Office by end of May 2021.
+Results will begin to be announced by the University’s Scholarships, Student Funding and Student Immigration Office.